PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### popup_get_folder

-The window created to get a folder name looks the same as the get a file name.
+The window created to get a folder name looks the same as the 'get a file' name.
 The difference is in what the browse button does.  `popup_get_file` shows an Open File dialog box while `popup_get_folder`  shows an Open Folder dialog box.

 <!-- <+func.popup_get_folder+> -->